alttch/gmg/README.md

 ## Integrating with cgit

 gmg automatically generates cgit-compatible configs.
+The configs are generated individually for each user, using */etc/cgitrc* as the base one.

 * Install cgit and NGINX